 In my experience, from planning and packing to actually hitting the road without a hitch, dads traveling without moms have a lot on their plates.

-No matter if it’s an overnight camping adventure or a long car ride to see out-of-town relatives, here are just a few road trip tips to help any single parent make the next road trip hassle free.
+Here are just a few road trip tips to help any single parent make the next road trip hassle free.

 Road Trip Tip 1: Getting Gas